estellederrien/vue-python-data-science-starter-2/README.md

 ## What's in files ?

-<b>APP.PY</b> : Contains The python flask server, the web services, and the linear optimisation functions ...
-I'll separate in multiples files later .
+<b>APP.PY</b> : Contains The python flask server, the web services.
 It is basically the BACK END server.
 The data format will also become generic, allowing front end inserts, updates or various manipulations . <br>
 <b>\SRC</b> : This is where you develop the front end vue.js application, this is basically the FRONT END application. <br>
 <b>\DIST</b> : This is where the built appears when you type NPM RUN BUILD, This is the final front end vue.js app ready for production.
 It calls APP.PY very often.<br>
-<b>\LPS</b> : Linear programs resumes, generated by Python PULP.<br>

 ## Why vue.js ?
 Vue.js is so easy and simple to use and to understand !
 The html template stays at the top, then you have the Js functions, and finally the css .
 Everything is clear, except in some rare components includes cases.
 Simply add scoped to the style part, to limit css to this component<br><br>